PCA program Fiscal Intermediary Transitions to Tempus Unlimited (as of January 1, 2022)

-The Green Book is a free resource guide published in collaboration with the Northeast Independent Living Program and Elder Services of the Merrimack Valley and North Shore.
+The Community Resource Guide is a free, general resource for older adults, people with disabilities, veterans, caregivers, and families published in collaboration with the Northeast Independent Living Program and AgeSpan (formerly Elder Services of the Merrimack Valley and North Shore).
 The agencies created the Aging and Disability Resource Consortium (ADRC) to ensure older adults and people with disabilities can get information about programs and services they need and help them make informed decisions about their own care.

 Veterans Resource Guide of the Merrimack Valley